strvcom/code-quality-tools/README.md

 - [ ] ESLint
 - [ ] Tslint
 - [ ] stylelint
+- [ ] Remark
+- [ ] Something for YAML

 ## Static type checking

-> Fewer bugs in run-time, better developer experience, better onboarding of developers and
-> easier to debug.
+> Fewer bugs in run-time, better developer experience, better onboarding of developers and easier to debug.
 For larger projects it's essential.
 But definitely worth it even for smaller ones.
 > TODO: add a link to an article describing which one is better and why

 - [ ] TypeScript